 We monitor our loan portfolio and unfunded commitments on a regular basis to determine if any increase through provision for credit losses or decrease through a credit loss reversal in our allowance for loan losses or reserve for unfunded commitment is warranted based on our assessment of the probable and estimable losses inherent in our loan portfolio and unfunded commitments.
-We recorded credit loss reversals of \$21 thousand in 2018, compared with net provision for credit losses of \$98 thousand in 2017 and \$303 thousand in 2016.
-The loan loss reversals of \$21 thousand recorded during 2018 was primarily due to changes in the loan's probability of default (PD) and loss given default (LGD) ratings.
-We recorded no provision for reserve for unfunded commitments in 2018.
-The provision for loan losses of \$61 thousand recorded during 2017 and \$266 thousand recorded during 2016 were primarily due to combination of changes in the loan's probability of default (PD) and the loss given default (LGD) ratings and new loans.
+We recorded net credit loss reversals of \$210 thousand in 2019, compared with \$21 thousand in 2018 and net provision for credit losses of \$98 thousand in 2017.
+The loan loss reversals of \$205 thousand recorded during 2019 were primarily due to changes in the loan's probability of default (PD) and loss given default (LGD) ratings.
+The reversal of reserve for unfunded commitments of \$5 thousand was recorded during 2019 due to loan's probability of default (PD) and loss given default (LGD) factors applicable to individual loans with undisbursed commitments.
+The loan loss reversals of \$21 thousand recorded during 2017 was primarily due to combination of changes in the loan's probability of default (PD) and loss given default (LGD) ratings.
+The reversals of \$21 thousand recorded during 2018 was primarily due to changes in the loans' probability of default (PD) and loss given default (LGD) ratings.
+The provision for loan losses of \$61 thousand recorded during 2017 was primarily due to combination of changes in the loan's probability of default (PD) and loss given default (LGD) ratings.
+The provision for reserve for unfunded commitments in 2018.
+The provision for reserve for unfunded commitments in 2018.
 The provision for reserve for unfunded commitments of \$37 thousand was recorded during 2017 due to increase in commitment amounts.